seanrankin/chrysler/README.md

 > ~ Walter Chrysler

+Ok, so maybe it's not all that hard these days to start and deploy your basic Rails apps these days -- but it can be tedious do it over and over.

 Recently I've found myself provisioning new rails apps on an almost daily basis to either test an idea out or build a quick proof of concept.
 This Rails Application Template provisions an app with the basics (Bootstrap, HAML, etc.) and deploys your shiney new project to Heroku.

 Install